o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/integration.md

 ---
 linkTitle: FlexMatch Integration
 title: FlexMatch Integration
-description: Learn how to set up the AWS GameLift Gem in Open 3D Engine (O3DE).
+description: Learn how to integrate FlexMatch into your game and dedicated server using the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 200
 ---

 ## Prerequisites

-- Finish the session management integration for the game client and dedicated server.
+- Finish the [session management integration](../session-management/integration) for the game client and dedicated server.

 ## Integrate game client